MicrochipTech/fpga-hls-examples/Training4/readme.md

 ```
 You might see a warning about “REMOTE HOST IDENTIFICATION HAS CHANGED”
 because we have changed the OS image.
 Simply remove previous ssh info by
-doing a “rm \~/.ssh” and accept the new RSA fingerprint the next time
+doing a “`rm ~/.ssh`” and accept the new RSA fingerprint the next time
 ssh prompts.

 While the code compiles, let’s look at these 2 scripts.
 The first